argoproj/argoproj/community/membership.md

 measured using the CNCF [DevStats project], GitHub activity history, and other media by which a history of contributions can be reliably determined.

+Inactive reviewers or approvers are defined as members of one of the Argoproj Organizations who have not reviewed any pull requests in their sub-project's main repository within the last 12 months.

 If an actively contributing member is accidentally removed this way, they may open an issue to quickly be re-instated.